 This is a broad idea of how a neural network looks.

-In programming terms, ANNs are weighted directed graphs with each neuron as a node and edges are connections with specific weights.
-Usually, the inputs are in the form of a vector or matrix which is denoted by x(n) where n is the number of inputs.
+In programming, we depict artificial neural networks (ANNs) as weighted directed graphs, where each neuron acts as a node, and connections between neurons are visualized through edges with specific weights.
+Typically, inputs take the form of a vector or matrix denoted as x(n), where n signifies the number of inputs.

 These activation functions help mold the data into the desired output.
 There are various types of linear and non-linear activation functions.

-Neural Networks can be used for different tasks.
+You can use Neural Networks for different tasks.

-- Classification Neural Networks: These are used to classify patterns or images into predefined classes.
+1. Classification Neural Networks: You can use them to classify patterns or images into predefined classes.
 Example: Looking at handwritten digits and classifying them into a digit.

 There are more types such as GANs which are very powerful neural networks capable of synthesising their own data.